nystudio107/generator-craftplugin/README.md

 * **Plugin author GitHub.com name:** - enter the GitHub.com handle of the author of the plugin.
 If you don't have one, just leave it blank
 * **Select what components your plugin will have:** - select the components you want included in your plugin, using the arrow keys to change the component, and `<space>` to select them.

+If you selected `ElementTypes`, `FieldTypes`, `Models`, or `Records` components, it will also ask you for a name for each one, respectively.

 generator-craftplugin will then do the following for you:

 1. Create the `pluginname` directory in the current directory, properly lower-cased and stripped of spaces